Women's Prize for Fiction: Early history

-In support of the 2004 award, the Orange Prize for Fiction published a list of 50 contemporary "essential reads".
+In support of the 2004 award, the Orange Prize for Fiction published a list of 50 contemporary "essential reads."
 The books were chosen by a sample of 500 people attending the Guardian Hay Festival and represent the audience's "must have" books by living UK writers.
-The list is called the Orange Prize for Fiction's "50 Essential Reads by Contemporary Authors".
+The list is called the Orange Prize for Fiction's "50 Essential Reads by Contemporary Authors."

+Name history and sponsors

 The prize was originally sponsored by Orange, a telecommunications company.
 In May 2012, it was announced Orange would be ending its corporate sponsorship of the prize.
 There was no corporate sponsor for 2013; sponsorship was by "private benefactors", led by Cherie Blair and writers Joanna Trollope and Elizabeth Buchan.

 Beginning in 2014, the prize was sponsored by the liquor brand Baileys Irish Cream, owned by the drinks conglomerate Diageo.
 In January 2017, Diageo announced that it had "regretfully decided to make way for a new sponsor", and would step aside after the 2017 prize was announced that June.

 In June 2017, the prize announced that it would change its name to simply "Women's Prize for Fiction" starting in 2018, and would be supported by a family of sponsors.
+As of 2023 the family of sponsors includes Baileys and Audible.